-Water use in the developed property will consist of the clubhouse fixtures and pool area.
 The property is currently undeveloped and generates no water demand.
-The proposed development will include a clubhouse and pool as the primary recreation amenity for the adjacent multifamily development.
-Based on these uses and utilizing the Arizona Department of Water's Project Demand Calculator, the developed subject property is anticipated to use approximately 1.84 acre/feet of water annually (see Exhibit II.12.A: Projected Water Demand).
+The proposed development will include sixteen multifamily residential uses.
+Based on this use and utilizing the Arizona Department of Water's Project Demand Calculator, the developed subject property is anticipated to use approximately 20.82 acre/feet of water annually (see Exhibit II.13.A: Projected Water Demand).